EfrainAD/Habitica-Summoner/README.md

 ## Notes

+Habitica and Todoist task id field is 'id'
-Habitica id = id in Todoist
-(completed todo is a completely different object in Todoiest.
-When using that object you will need to look for task_id) Habitica text = content in Todoist
+(Task id for completed task in Todoist is different.
+The completed task and active task are completely different object in Todoiest.
+When looking at completed tasks, you need to use 'task_id' instead of 'id')
+Habitica text = content in Todoist
 Habitica notes = description in Todoist
 Habitica notes = description in Todoist